 Worry Increases Over Bank Safety

-So when home and stock values started sliding into the abyss in 2008 and 2009, what stopped people from running to the bank to withdraw their funds?
-The idea that their money was “FDIC insured.”
-To bolster confidence, the FDIC even threw more chips into the poker game, increasing insurance on savings accounts from $100k to $250k in 2008, and temporarily guaranteeing unlimited funds in checking accounts.
-People felt reassured that their money was in a secure place – in a bank insured by the Government of the United States.
+When home and stock values started sliding into the abyss in 2008 and 2009, what stopped people from running to the bank to withdraw their funds?
+It was because the accounts were “FDIC insured.”
+To bolster confidence, the FDIC threw more chips into the poker game, increasing insurance on savings accounts from $100k to $250k in 2008, and temporarily guaranteeing unlimited funds in checking accounts.
+People felt reassured that their money was in a secure place—in a bank insured by the Government of the United States.

 There was only one problem: this confidence wasn’t backed with real assets, but with a poker-faced bluff.
 As one blogger asserted, “If you think your bank deposits are “insured” or “safe” because of FDIC protection, you’re totally irrational.”

-By any objective analysis, the banking system has become essentially an illiquid Ponzi scheme run by the Federal Reserve, which shares more in common with Bernie Madoff (or a poker player, no offense to any poker players) than George Bailey.
-Imagining our banking system sound does not actually make it so.
+By any objective analysis, the banking system has become essentially an illiquid Ponzi scheme run by the Federal Reserve, which shares more in common with Bernie Madoff (or a poker player) than George Bailey.

-So if Americans can’t even withdraw more than 10% on any given day without causing a bank collapse… if the stock market is unpredictable at best and unstable at worst… if we’re all being bluffed into believing the corporate financial players at the poker table have real assets backing up their chips in spite of all the evidence to the contrary… Where IS our money SAFE?
+So if your money can be handed to creditors and predators… and if Americans can’t even withdraw their own money… if we’re all being bluffed into believing our dollars are backed up by real assets in spite of all the evidence to the contrary… Where IS our money SAFE?

-Perhaps good old George left us a clue:
+Perhaps good old George Bailey left us a clue:

 “Now, we can get through this thing all right.
 We’ve got to stick together, though.
 We’ve got to have faith in each other.”

 George Bailey had the right idea, even if the wrong structure.
 Since their inception in the US in 1752 when Benjamin Franklin established the Philadelphia Contributionship for the Insurance of Houses From Loss by Fire, mutual insurance companies have proven themselves as some of the most stable financial institutions in history.
 Owned entirely by policyholders, not shareholders, mutual insurance companies are financial institutions by the people and for the people.
-They have paid dividends without fail through the depression, and today are invested in by major banks to the tune of billions of dollars.
+They have paid dividends without fail through the Depression, through every war, recession, and pandemic.

-In cash value life insurance, Policyholders can save money in truly safe, guaranteed accounts through properly structured cash value life insurance policies.
-They can borrow against the money as they like, and they can bypass worries of stability, annual capital gains taxes, and puny interest rates of typical banks.
+With whole life insurance, policyholders can save money in safe, guaranteed accounts through properly-structured cash value insurance policies.
+They can borrow against or withdraw money and bypass worries of stability, lack of privacy, annual taxation on gains, and anemic interest rates.

 We think that everyone should know about cash value insurance, which some people fittingly call “Privatized Banking.”
-We think it truly is the solution to the instabilities of our economy, and yes, potentially an instrument that can even free Americans from being Wall Street victims.
-As a matter of fact, that’s our dream… to see American investors take their money back from the Potters of this world who enrich themselves at their expense, and build prosperity for themselves.
+We believe it provides a solution to the instabilities of our economy, and can even help free Americans from dependency on Wall Street.
+That’s our dream… to see Americans take their money back from the “Potters” of this world and build prosperity for themselves!

 To find our more specifically about using cash value whole life as a powerful financial instrument, read Kim Bulter’s powerful little book, Live Your Life Insurance today.